Everything you need to know before taking your child to the emergency room.

 We are here to help

-At Community FIRST ER, we are committed to provide the best possible care now and always.
+At Community FIRST ER, we are committed to providing the best possible care now and always.
 We have both adult and pediatric emergency care available.
 We have a team of medical and surgical specialists that we consult with to help manage our patients and their medical emergencies.
 We form relationships with local doctors to ensure that our patients have access to the best specialists for their individual needs.

 About Community First ER